Symmetric vs. Asymmetric Encryption

 Encryption techniques are used in many cryptocurrencies wallets as a way to provide increased levels of security to the end-users.
-Encryption algorithms are applied, for example, when users set up a password for their cryptocurrency wallets, which means the file used to access the software was encrypted.
+Encryption algorithms are applied, for example, when users set up a password for their crypto wallets, which means the file used to access the software was encrypted.

 However, due to the fact that Bitcoin and other cryptocurrencies make use of public-private key pairs, there is a common misconception that blockchain systems make use of asymmetric encryption algorithms.
-As previously noted, though, asymmetric encryption and digital signatures are two major use cases of asymmetric cryptography (public key cryptography).
+As previously noted, though, asymmetric encryption and digital signatures are two major use cases of asymmetric cryptography (public-key cryptography).

 Therefore, not all digital signature systems make use of encryption techniques, even if they present a public and a private key.
 In fact, a message can be digitally signed without being encrypted.
 The RSA is one example of an algorithm that can be used for signing encrypted messages, but the digital signature algorithm used by Bitcoin (named ECDSA) does not use encryption at all.